weilun-chiu/dbscan/README.md

 # C++ Parallelized Grid-based DBSCAN

-This project provides a C++ implementation of DBSCAN (Density-Based Spatial Clustering of Applications with Noise), a popular clustering algorithm used in machine learning.
+This project provides an optimized implementation of the Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm in C++.
+DBSCAN is a popular unsupervised machine learning algorithm used for clustering and outlier detection.
+The project includes a naive approach and a grid-based approach, and utilizes parallelism to improve the algorithm's performance.

 ## Table of Contents